Linaro/Connect/_posts/sfo15/2015-09-22-sfo15-207-storage-and-filesystem-optimizations.markdown

 Date: September 22, 2015

 ★ Session Description ★
-LEG has been investigating and optimising the following enterprise storage software for 64-bit ARM: Ceph, HDFS, Swift, and the Linux kernel.
+LEG has been investigating and optimising the following enterprise storage software for 64-bit Arm: Ceph, HDFS, Swift, and the Linux kernel.
 This session will outline our findings and detail our optimisations to date.

 ★ Resources ★